emanuelgouveia/projecto-MMC-DTx-2022/README.md

 # projecto-MMC-DTx-2022
-Vehicle make and model classification from images, using state-of-the-art computer vision models.
+Vehicle brand and model classification from images, using state-of-the-art computer vision models.

 ## Dataset labels
 The file `stanford_train.json` contains a dictionary of labels to use with a custom-defined training dataset from the Stanford Cars dataset.